lequanha/Kiwiland/README.md

 my_routes.get_distance("A-E-D")
 my_routes.get_number_of_possible_trips("C", "C", 3, my_routes.TripType.max_stops)
 my_routes .get_number_of_possible_trips("A", "C", 4, my_routes.TripType.exact_stops)
 my_routes.get_shortest_distance("A", "C")
 my_routes.get_shortest_distance("B", "B")
 my_routes.get_number_of_possible_trips_to_maximum_distance("C", "C", 30)

+This creenshot is inside QuanHaLe_documentation.doc and QuanHaLe_documentation.pdf

 Other unit tests that I have also set up
-•	This is to test Dijkstras’ Algorithm
-# python3.7 -m unittest tests.dijkstrasmodule
+•	This is to test Dijkstras’ Algorithm python3.7 -m unittest tests.dijkstrasmodule

-•	This is to test the get_distance method
-# python3.7 -m unittest tests.getdistancemodule
+•	This is to test the get_distance method python3.7 -m unittest tests.getdistancemodule

-•	This is to test the get_number_of_possible_trips method and the get_number_of_possible_trips_to_maximum_distance method
-# python3.7 -m unittest tests.gettripsnumbermodule
+•	This is to test the get_number_of_possible_trips method and the get_number_of_possible_trips_to_maximum_distance method python3.7 -m unittest tests.gettripsnumbermodule

 D.	Technical implementation
 1. I implement on Python the Dijkstra’s Algorithm Dijkstra's Algorithm is an algorithm for finding the shortest paths between nodes in a graph, which may represent, for example, railroad networks.
 It was conceived by computer scientist Edsger W. Dijkstra in 1956 and published three years later.
 The algorithm exists in many variants; Dijkstra's original variant found the shortest path between two nodes, but I would like to apply the most common variant fixes each single node as the "start" node and finds shortest paths from the start node to all other reachable nodes in the graph, producing a shortest-path dictionary.
 The source code for Dijkstra’s Algorithm is \Kiwiland\src\dijkstras.py Let the node at which we are starting be called the start node.
 Let the distance of node Y be the distance from the initial node to Y. Dijkstra's algorithm will assign some initial distance values and will try to improve them step by step.

 Step 1.
 Create a set named visit_nodes and loop through all the nodes, initialize the visit_nodes with the start node only.
 Step 2.
 Loop through the unvisited nodes inside the visit_nodes set Step 3.
 Take a next_node
 Step 4.
 Append all neighbour nodes of the above next_node into the visit_nodes set and calculate or re- update the distances from the start node to each neighbour node.
 Step 5.
 Store the minimum route inside the previous_nodes list Step 6.
 Store the minimum distance inside the shortest_routes list Step 7.
 End Loop when you already visited all the visit_nodes  set and you have no more reachable nodes to add into the visit_nodes set.